Shrine of Our Lady of Mercy: Renovation and recognitions

 Another historical milestone was granted to the diocesan shrine on January 1, 2021.
-Most Rev. Roberto O. Gaa, DD has declared Our Lady of Mercy as the second patroness of the diocese, and officially took the name "Ina ng Novaliches" (Mother of Novaliches).
-Tracing back the history, this church was the only parish in Novaliches, and from it sprung the different churches around the Novaliches district, including North Caloocan.
+Most Rev. Roberto O. Gaa, DD declared Our Lady of Mercy as the secondary patroness of the diocese, and gave her the official title "Iná ng Novaliches" (“Mother of Novaliches”).
+This was due to the church being the only parish in the area for a while, and the mother church of others around the Novaliches district, including in North Caloocan.